Charlie Kane (boxer)

 Charles Kane (born 2 July 1968) is a British boxer.
 He fought as Charlie Kane and competed in the men's lightweight event at the 1988 Summer Olympics.

 He won the 1988 Amateur Boxing Association British lightweight title, when boxing out of the Antonine ABC.

-Two years later he won the gold medal in the Boxing at the 1990 Commonwealth Games.
+He competed for Scotland at the Commonwealth Games in 1986 in the featherweight event and in 1990, where he won a gold medal in the light-welterweight event.